zhuo-ch/HelloTable/production_README.md

 * HelloTable was created using a Ruby on Rails backend with React handling front end components in conjunction with the Redux cycle.
 * Smooth scroll with anchor links was achieved with the use of react-scrollchor.
+* Side navbars use react-sticky for onScroll event.
 * All other components were build with native Javascript, React, and Redux.

 ### Database